Factory automation, priced honestly.

 Latest guides

-- Cobot vs Industrial Robot: Cost, Speed, and SafetyCobots suit low-volume, fenceless, redeployable work at 5-10 kg; industrial robots win on speed, payload to ~1,000 kg, and high-volume unit cost.
+- Cobot vs Industrial Robot in 2026: Cost, Speed and SafetyCobots suit low-volume, fenceless, redeployable work at 5-10 kg; industrial robots win on speed, payload to ~1,000 kg, and high-volume unit cost.